cyral-quickstart/quickstart-sidecar-cloudformation-ec2/README.md

 In order to properly secure your sidecar, define appropriate inbound CIDRs using variables `SSHInboundCIDR`, `DBInboundCIDR` and `MonitoringInboundCIDR`.
-See the variables documentation in the [module's documentation page](https://github.com/cyralinc/sidecar-cloudformation-ec2) for more information.
+See the variables documentation in the downloaded file for more information.

 In case the databases you are protecting with the Cyral sidecar also live on AWS, make sure to add the sidecar security group (see output parameter `SidecarSecurityGroupID`) to the list of